Blowing the lid off ‘The Man Box’

 How to escape The Man Box - an interview with Promundo, one of the leading organisations working to change old school masculinity to improve lives around the world.

 Promundo is an organisation doing important work around the world to promote gender equality and prevent violence by engaging men and boys in partnership with women and girls.
-They run training programs, campaigns and advocacy efforts to improve the lives of people, and publish important studies on men and masculinity, including The Man Box report and The Bullying Crisis report.
+They run training programs, campaigns and advocacy efforts to battle rape culture, and publish important studies on men and masculinity, including The Man Box report and The Bullying Crisis report.

 We spoke to Brian Heilman from Promundo about the concept of ‘The Man Box’ and its link to issues of violence, depression and male suicide.